Shabithav/ArcGIS-StoryMaps/README.md

 ArcGIS Story Maps Automation with Cypress

-Test Coverage includes User Login Validations, Adding New Story and Tear Down.
+Test Coverage includes some basic Tests for User Login Validations, Adding New Story and Tear Down.

 Test framework:
 1. Fixtures: Used Fixtures to set up data for login and story creation
-2. Integrations: Tests for User Validations and Creating Stories.
+2. Integrations: Contains Tests for User Validations and Creating Stories.
 3. Support/Page Objects: For code reusability and maintainability, used Page Objects Model with Page classes for Loginpage, Storiespage, NewStoriespage and Forgotuserpage
-4. Support/commands: To add reusable tests functions like Login and tear down.
+4. Support/commands: To add reusable tests functions like Login and Tear down.
 5. Cypress.json: Cypress test runner configuration modified for Timeout and video as false .

 Test Coverage: